The Potential New York City Market

-When companies subscribe to New York City Virtual Phone Numbers, they improve their probabilities of connecting with businesses and cultural activity in the city.
+When your company buys a New York City virtual phone number, you improve your chances of connecting with businesses and cultural activity in the city.
 Consider the following opportunities:

 - Wall Street – Wall Street is headquarters for the US financial industry including the New York Stock Exchange, NASDAQ, investment banks, and security firms.

 - Silicon Alley – This is the high tech sector of the city including telecommunications, digital media, software, biotechnology, and game design.

 - Tourism – Tourism is a vital industry in New York with 61 million visitors in 2016.